 The largest single athletic charity event in the country, the Pan-Mass Challenge (PMC), brings together thousands of impassioned cyclists, committed volunteers, generous donors and dedicated corporate sponsors each year.
 Together, they provide Dana-Farber’s doctors and researchers the necessary resources to discover treatments and cures for all types of cancer.

 Sunday, August 2—Saturday, August 8

 Sponsored by the Center for Coastal Studies, this is a week filled with educational activities and opportunities for everyone.

-A gathering to Provincetown of both renowned and under-the-radar innovative stage artists evolving the world of live performance today.
+Now in its tenth year, a gathering in Provincetown of both renowned and under-the-radar innovative stage artists evolving the world of live performance.

 Provincetown Book Festival

-A pet parade, dog show, and other activities all to bene t the Carrie A. Seamen Animal Shelter
+A pet parade, dog show, and other activities all to benefit the Carrie A. Seamen Animal Shelter in Provincetown.

 The festival honors Tennessee Williams by presenting his classic and undiscovered plays, the work of his peers, and new work inspired by Williams’ creative vision worldwide.

 PAAM’s annual consignment auction is a spectacular live event that features the work of late regional artists.
 Held annually in September, PAAM’s consignment auction features artwork by deceased artists who lived, studied, or worked on Cape Cod.

 There’s more where that came from!
 Ptownie has insider tips for all of your Provincetown adventures.
 Check out our 2020 Guide to Indoor Activities in Provincetown, MA!